 The Medical Office Management Certificate Program provides college-level preparation for a career as an office manager in a medical outpatient setting.
 An associate degree in medical assisting must be completed prior to this certificate.
-NOTE: All first-time Eastern Gateway students are required to take CSS106.
 Upon completion of the Medical Office Management Certificate, the graduate will be able to: